StefanMPopp/StefanMPopp.github.io/_pages/inmedia.md

 layout: page
 permalink: /inmedia/
 title: in the media
-description: All courses I tought throughout my PhD.
+description: Where I or my research made an appearance in public media.
 nav: false
 nav_order: 3
 ---